 Fresh Orzo Salad Delight

-Featured in Fresh and Filling Salads.
+Category: Fresh and Filling Salads

 This orzo salad combines perfectly cooked pasta with an array of fresh, colorful ingredients like cucumbers, cherry tomatoes, chickpeas, and Kalamata olives.
 Dressed with a tangy Greek-inspired vinaigrette and finished with fragrant fresh herbs like basil or mint, this dish is versatile as a side or a light vegetarian main course.
 Add a drizzle of olive oil before serving for the best flavor, and save some herbs to garnish right before eating for freshness.
 Quick to make, simple, and utterly delicious!